 Spain is a country with a very rich history, culture, nature and of course kitchen!
 When you are planning your trip to Barcelona, it is of course very important to also do some research on the company its culture and what you can expect.
 Searching for the best things to eat during your stay is definitely a must!

-Of course Spain is known for its amazing tapas and great seafood, but the traditional typical Spanish dishes are also worth trying!
-Below, you will find a list with the ‘top 8 typical Spanish dishes’ that you should absolutely try!
+Of course, Spain is known for its amazing tapas and great seafood, but the traditional typical Spanish dishes are also worth trying!
+Below, you will find a list of the ‘top 8 typical Spanish dishes that you should absolutely try!

 Paella is definitely the most famous typical Spanish dish amongst the foreigners!
-Paella is originally from Valencia, however it is made and eaten in the whole country of Spain.
-In Barcelona there are many restaurants that provide you with a very delicious Paella, however the Spaniards still say that the best Paella can be eaten in Valencia.
+It is originally from Valencia, however, it is made and eaten in the whole country of Spain.
+In Barcelona there are many restaurants that provide you with a very delicious Paella, however, the Spaniards still say that the best Paella can be eaten in Valencia.
 The ingredients for an original Paella Valenciana consist out of chicken or rabbit, saffron, runner beans and butter beans.
-And of course the most important ingredients, which is the rice which preferably should be the bomba or Calasparra varieties that are grown on the Spanish east coast.
+And of course, the most important ingredients, which is the rice which preferably should be the bomba or Calasparra varieties that are grown on the Spanish east coast.

 3. Tortilla Española